dotnet/linker/docs/design/RUC-on-type.md

     IL_0011: ret
 } // end of method C::.cctor
 ```
 The static constructor gets executed in a particular way by first trying to initilize the value of A which then calls to `CallRUCAnnotatedMethod`, we get the unitialized value of B (the default value for an int is 0) and assign it to A. Then we proceed to initialize B with the value 42.
 Meaning that in the `Console.WriteLine(A);` we will print the value of 0.
 Also, since `CallRUCAnnotatedMethod` has `RequiresUnreferecedCode` attribute but the method is called from inside the static constructor method the origin of the warning will be the static constructor.
+For more information about static constructor semantics and beforefieldinit initialization read the CLI specification (ECMA 335), partition I section 8.9.5

 In this case the recommended action for this is to analyze if the CallRUCAnnotatedMethod() represents an actual threat for trimming the application.
 If it's safe to call the method you can generate a explicit static constructor method and suppress the warning in the explicit static constructor or if its actually trimming dangerous annotate the class with `RequiresUnreferencedCode`
 ```C#